-115.42(f): Policy 202.045 states that the Transgender Committee makes recommendations regarding facility placement and other matters that it deems necessary to maintain the incarcerated individual's safety, such as single-cell/room or shower restrictions.
+115.42(f): Policy 202.045 states that the Transgender Committee makes recommendations regarding facility placement and other matters that it deems necessary to maintain the incarcerated individual's safety, such as single cell/room or shower restrictions.
 Policy 202.045 also establishes that transgender, gender nonconforming, and intersex individuals must be allowed to shower separately from other individuals if deemed appropriate by the transgender committee.
-Interviews with case managers, security supervisors, security line staff, and the (A)AWO/PCM confirmed that transgender individuals could shower separately from others upon request.
+Interviews with case managers, security supervisors, security line staff, and the AWO/PCM confirmed that transgender individuals could shower separately from others upon request.
 Interviews with incarcerated individuals also confirmed that they are permitted to shower separately if requested.

-115.42(g): MCF-SCL has no dedicated units or wings solely for individuals identified as LGBTI.
+115.42(g): MCF-FRB has no dedicated units or wings solely for individuals identified as LGBTI.
 The auditor reviewed the housing locations for the individuals identified as LGBTI and found no discernable housing pattern.
-The auditor interviewed five LGBTI individuals housed in various units within the facility, and none indicated that they were housed based solely on their LGBTI status.
 An interview with the PREA Coordinator confirmed that the agency has no dedicated wings solely for LGBTI individuals and that they are placed throughout the state.
 She stated that she periodically monitors this data and has not observed any particular trends.